d-meff/FlashcardMaker/README.md

 <h1> Documentation </h1>

   How to use:
-  - There are three sections to this application: Creating, Editing, and Viewing. <br>
+  - There are four sections to this application: Creating, Editing, Viewing, and a Multiple Choice Question game. <br>
   - Note: SQLite should automatically create the database to store tables/decks for you in the project folder.

 <h5> Creating View </h5>